The 7 Best No Foreign Transaction Fee Credit Cards

 Chase Ink Business Preferred Card

-The $95 annual fee Ink Business Preferred® Credit Card (review) is the all-around best business credit card, and it’s also rewarding for international spending.
+The $95 annual fee Ink Business Preferred® Credit Card (review) is one of the all-around best business credit cards, and it’s also rewarding for international spending.
 The card offers 3x Ultimate Rewards points per dollar spent on travel, shipping purchases, internet, cable, phone services, and advertising purchases made with social media sites and search engines.
 This applies for the first $150,000 in combined purchases per cardmember year.
 I value 3x points at a 5.1% return.

 Earning that rate of return all with great travel protection is tough to beat.